 The following activities are eligible for subsidy funding.
 This list is not exhaustive; subsidies for attendance at other programs may be made available with prior approval.

-The ACP accepts applications for programs taking place between April 1 and March 31 of a given program year and will award subsidy amounts pending confirmation of program funds.
+The ACP accepts applications for professional development taking place between April 1 and March 31 of a given program year and will award subsidy amounts pending confirmation of program funds.
 Funding is limited and available on a first-come, first-served basis.
-As a result of a reduction in CBF funding, the program no longer subsidizes activities at 75%.
-For the 2020-21 program year, a firm may submit two (2) applications for a single PD activity, which the program can subsidize 50% of claimed registration and tuition fees, to a maximum combined subsidy of $1,500 per PD activity.
+In the previous program year, a firm may submit two (2) applications for a single PD activity, which the program can subsidize 50% of claimed registration and tuition fees, to a maximum combined subsidy amount of $1,500 per PD activity.

 For more information about this program, contact Jazz Cook, Membership Services Coordinator, at [email protected].

 The Association of Canadian Publishers’ (ACP) Diversity and Inclusion and Professional Development committees are also interested in supporting ACP members seeking anti-racism and equity training that is specific to their individual companies.
-With funding from the Department of Canadian Heritage, ACP is offering the Anti-Racism and Equity Training Subsidy Program to support professional development in this area.
+Once funding is confirmed from the Department of Canadian Heritage, ACP can offer the Anti-Racism and Equity Training Subsidy Program to support professional development in this area.

 Training will be organized on a first-come, first-served basis.
-All full and associate members in good standing (i.e. dues paid to 2019) are encouraged to apply.
-Funding support is also available to ACP affiliates to provide training to publisher members of their boards of directors.
-Funding is limited, so please apply as soon as possible if interested.
+All full and associate members in good standing (i.e. dues paid to 2020) are encouraged to apply.
+Funding support can also be extended to ACP affiliates to provide training to publisher members of their boards of directors.
+Funding is anticipated to be limited, so please apply as soon as possible if interested.

-For more information and a working list of consultants, click here to download our program information PDF.
+If you would like to reference the list of participating consultants, click here to download our previous year’s program information PDF.
 Please note: ACP cannot recommend any particular consultant over another; the list includes consultants who have expressed interest in participating in the program.
 ACP welcomes suggestions of other consultants, as well as invite consultants to contact ACP to be included in the program’s list.